mitchellh/boot2docker-vagrant-box/README.md

-# WiP from dduportal
+# What will you find here ?

 My goal is to run boot2docker as a dev environment into vagrant with these constraints :
-- Vagrant is running on Windows 7/8 x64 with virtualbox provider (no vbox tools, no built-in NFS, how to share contents beetween Win and b2d ? vagrant-winnfsd ?)
+- Vagrant is running on Windows 7/8 x64 with virtualbox provider
 - We want to use fig (http://orchardup.github.io/fig/) for dealing with docker
 - We can run into a corporate env, with an HTTP proxy

-So this fork of mitchellh is going to fully build b2d from the original github, customize our iso and generate a vagrant box.

-...
-WIP ...
+> See below how to build.
+> See the CHANGELOG.md for history.

+## Done :
+- Using virtual box shared folder (using https://github.com/boot2docker/boot2docker/issues/282) for working by default with vagrant

+## Todo :
 - Need to add etc profile to docker dameon in order to auto load proxy if configured
-- Moving basebox to docker 0.8.x
-- Using a docker polipo image, in order to cache downloaded content accross multi builds
-- Integrate fig install (tester manually into b2d, need to inject with mitchellh customization script )
+- Integrate fig install (with python)
-- Test test test !
+- Adding bats test to guarantee functional stability across quick chanegs of b2d.
+- Try Hyper-V provider and SMB shared folders on Windows.

+# MitchellH official documentation below:

 # boot2docker Vagrant Box